MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-scripts.md

 <!-- Description-Source-ADMX -->
 This policy setting displays the instructions in logon scripts as they run.

 Logon scripts are batch files of instructions that run when the user logs on.
-By default, the system does not display the instructions in logon scripts.
+By default, the system doesn't display the instructions in logon scripts.

 - If you enable this policy setting, the system displays each instruction in the logon script as it runs.
 The instructions appear in a command window.
 This policy setting is designed for advanced users.

-- If you disable or do not configure this policy setting, the instructions are suppressed.
+- If you disable or don't configure this policy setting, the instructions are suppressed.
 <!-- Run_Logon_Script_Visible-Description-End -->

 <!-- Run_Logon_Script_Visible-Editable-Begin -->